symbol/symbol-docs/source/guides/account/modifying-a-multisig-account.rst

     2-of-3 multisig account example

-1. Create a :ref:`modify multisig account transaction <modify-multisig-account-transaction>` adding Carol as a cosignatory.
+1. Create a :ref:`MultisigAccountModificationTransaction <multisig-account-modification-transaction>` adding Carol as a cosignatory.
 The multisig account will become a 2-of-3, since you are not increasing the ``minApprovalDelta``.

 .. example-code::